The Joan and Irwin Jacobs Center for Shared Society

 The Joan and Irwin Jacobs Center for Shared Society is a new IDI initiative focused on strengthening social solidarity and fostering commitment to democratic values in Israel.
 The establishment of the Center was made possible by a landmark gift from Irwin and Joan Jacobs, who have endowed it in perpetuity.

-The Center, which will be established formally in the course of 2022, is dedicated to carrying on the important work Rivlin launched as President under the banner of the “Israeli Hope Initiative.”
+The Center, established in 2022, is dedicated to carrying on the important work Rivlin launched as President under the banner of the “Israeli Hope Initiative.”

 As President Rivlin remarked in his historic speech from 2015: “I have identified a very real threat in our collective suppression of the transformations that Israeli society has been undergoing in recent decades… it is the distribution into four principal tribes that make up Israeli society, that reveals its basic structure; a structure that we shall never have the ability or the power to blur or erase…the ‘new Israeli order’ now requires us to abandon the accepted view of a majority and minorities and move to a new concept of partnership between the various population sectors in our society.”